 Brainstorm how you want to target your investigation by asking yourself these questions:

-- Does your school health center have a relationship with the local Planned Parenthood?
-If so, what about the local PRC?
+• Do they have a relationship with the local Planned Parenthood?
+If so, what about the local pregnancy resource center?

 Step 2: Investigate